3. Functions

 Using method three, select the cell that will hold the average calculation.
 Click on the down arrow to

-the right of the sigma button and select Average
+the right of the sigma button and select Average.
+Just like the sum function, Excel will recommend

 a range of cells to average.
 It should be noted that even though 9 cells are selected, it will only take